vikrantmehta123/iitm-pdsa-leet-code/Week 4.md

 We have a board with $n^2$ cells, and from any cell, we can make up to 6 possible moves.
 Can we turn this into a graph?
 Yes!
 Here's how:

 1. Start at cell 1.
 2. We can roll a dice and move to next six cells.
 In the first test cases, the next possible moves are: 15, 3, 4, 5, 6, 7 (because cell 2 has a ladder to 15).
-If cell has $-1$ value, then it's an empty cell.
+If a cell has $-1$ value, then it's an empty cell.
 But if it has a different value, then it is either a snake or a ladder.
 3. Each possible move from a cell is an edge in our graph.
-4. once we have the graph, We need to find the least number of moves required to go from cell 1 to cell $n^2$.
+4. Once we have the graph, We need to find the least number of moves required to go from cell 1 to cell $n^2$.
 This is a **shortest path** problem where there are no weights on the edges- we can use *Breadth-First Search (BFS)*.

 *Pseudocode:*